-In June 2019, Hurtigruten will add a brand new ship to its fleet: the MS Roald Amundsen.
+Hurtigruten added a brand new ship to its fleet in 2019: the MS Roald Amundsen.
 The state of the art vessel features new and environmentally sustainable hybrid technology that will reduce fuel consumption and show the world that hybrid propulsion on large ships is possible.

 MS Roald Amundsen is the first hybrid ship Hurtigruten will add to its fleet, cutting their emissions by sailing with electrical propulsion.
 The hybrid technology, combined with the advanced construction of the hull and effective use of electricity on board, will reduce fuel consumption and CO2 emissions on the ship by 20 percent.